sylph01/adventures-in-openssl/slides.md

 This still needs a lot of work:

 - This is limited to OpenSSL 3.2, so needs guards against older versions
+  - It kinda has guards but not as friendly
 - Currently supports Base mode only
 - Hardcoded length values need to be fixed
 - Is the C coding actually safe?